DevFatal/DevFatal/README.md

-- 👋 Hi, I’m @DevFatal or Daryl.
+👋 Hi, I’m @DevFatal or Daryl.
-- I am currently employed in the IT sector and am interested in jobs in Development/System Admin/IT
+I am currently employed in the IT sector and am interested in jobs in Development/System Admin/IT

-- 👀 I’m interested in projects that are new an innovative and/or projects that have a real impact.
+👀 I’m interested in projects that are new an innovative and/or projects that have a real impact.
-My experience is largely in C/C++ with some experience in
+My experience is largely in C/C++ with some experience in the following:
 - Python
 - Java
 - LUA